BIOL 6392 — Advanced Human Physiology

 NURS 6355 —Nursing Research and Theory or EDUC 6302 — Introduction to Quantitative Research

-NUTR 6342 — Lifecycle Nutrition (required for students who did not complete a lifecycle nutrition course at undergraduate level)
+NUTR 6342 — Lifecycle Nutrition (Required for students who did not complete a lifecycle nutrition course at the undergraduate level.)

 NUTR 6325 — Advanced Nutrition I

 NUTR 6330 — Advanced Nutrition II

 NUTR 6332 — Nutrition in the Promotion and Treatment of Chronic Disease